arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 - [Retrieve the Opta™ MAC Address](https://docs.arduino.cc/tutorials/opta/mac-address)

-### Bluetooth Low Energy®
+### Bluetooth® Low Energy

-Opta™ WiFi variant devices feature an onboard Bluetooth Low Energy® module, which supports Bluetooth 5.1 BR/EDR/LE up to 3 Mbps PHY data rate.
-Bluetooth 4.2 is supported by Arduino firmware.
+Opta™ WiFi variant devices feature an onboard Bluetooth® Low Energy module, which supports Bluetooth® 5.1 BR/EDR/LE up to 3 Mbps PHY data rate.
+Bluetooth® 4.2 is supported by Arduino firmware.

 To enable Bluetooth® communication on Opta™ devices, you can use the [`ArduinoBLE` library](https://www.arduino.cc/reference/en/libraries/arduinoble/).
 Let's use an example code demonstrating some of its Bluetooth® module's capabilities.
 Here is an example of using the ArduinoBLE library to create a voltage level monitor application, such as a 0 to 10 VDC sensor.
 The provided example code demonstrates the creation of a Bluetooth® Low Energy service and the characteristic of voltage values read from one of the analog input terminals of an Opta™ device to a central device, for example, a smartphone.

-***You can use the [nRF Connect for Mobile](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile) app from Nordic Semiconductor® to test the functionality of the example code shown below. nRF Connect is a powerful tool that allows you to scan and explore Bluetooth Low Energy® devices and communicate with them.***
+***You can use the [nRF Connect for Mobile](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile) app from Nordic Semiconductor® to test the functionality of the example code shown below. nRF Connect is a powerful tool that allows you to scan and explore Bluetooth® Low Energy devices and communicate with them.***

 ```arduino
 /**